Feature Flags Tool

 Use Cases

-Enable experimental features during development without modifying backend feature flag configuration.
+• Testing New Features: Enable experimental features during development without modifying backend configuration

-Quickly enable/disable features to isolate bugs in production-like environments.
+• Debugging: Quickly enable/disable features to isolate bugs in production-like environments

-Force-enable premium features for demos without changing your environment.
+• Demo Preparation: Force-enable premium features for demos without changing your environment

 Quick Start